 Working closely with Olympic Solidarity, the UCI has set up training programmes for young riders from countries that do not yet have the resources allowing them to reach the highest levels.
 These programmes are run at the World Cycling Centre (WCC) in Aigle.
 The UCI also organises training seminars for trainers and managers, and supports various solidarity and development initiatives.

 What is the WCC?

 WCC is short for the World Cycling Centre.
-The WCC is the infrastructure that houses in particular the administrative headquarters of the UCI, as well as the educational and training centre of its Sports Practise Department.
+The WCC is the infrastructure that houses in particular the administrative headquarters of the UCI, as well as his educational and training centre.

 For further information, click here

 Where can I find information on the history of the bicycle?

 The UCI published a book, "A tribute to the sport of cycling", to coincide with its centenary in 2000, which you can purchase for 47 Swiss francs (30 Euros) and in which you will find a chapter devoted to this subject.